nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Subsequently, the created `ClearAssigneeCommand` object contains an `#execute` method which is responsible for clearing all assignees of the Task, with respect to its index.
-This is achieved by creating a new `Task` object with the same fields and values as before but setting the `Set<Assignee>` field as a new empty HashSet.
+This is achieved by creating a new `Task` object with the same fields and values as before but with the `Assignee` field set to be a new empty HashSet.

 Below is the usage scenario of how clear all assignees of a Task mechanism behaves.